Brand Appearance

 Tools for the Brand Appearance Research

-Although searching online is almost synonymous with “google it” – there are many other platforms to check.
-For a specific niche – there might be specific, specialized programs, and you may be more familiar with them than yours truly.
-But for the general research and collecting ideas for the appearance of your brand, I would recommend Pinterest and Canva.
+Although searching online is almost synonymous with “Google it,” there are many other platforms to check.
+There might be specific, specialized programs for a particular niche, and you may be more familiar with them than me.
+But for general research and collecting ideas for the appearance of your brand, I would recommend Pinterest, Canva, and ChatGPT.

-- Create your own “secret” boards to pin and sort the ideas and designs that inspire you.
+- Create “secret” boards to pin and sort the ideas and designs that inspire you.

 An easy-to-use and popular online design platform, Canva is loaded with thousands of images, fonts, and templates.
 Many of them can be used even in the free Canva account.